openshift-labs/learn-katacoda/middleware/amq-getting-started-broker/02-create-broker-instance.md

 ``oc -n messaging get pods -w``{{execute}}

-You will see the pods for Zookeeper, Kafka and the Entity Operator changing the status to `running`.
+You will see the pod for the broker StatefulSet changing the status to `running`.
 It should look similar to the following:

 ```bash
 NAME                                  READY   STATUS              RESTARTS   AGE